-It has a ‘checklist ‘ for everything you need: for Anton Pillar Applications, Marevas, ordinary restraining injunctions, Striking Out, Judgements in Default.
+It has a ‘checklist ‘ for everything you need: for Anton Pillar Applications, Marevas, ordinary restraining injunctions, striking out, and Judgements in Default.

 It had in it all the procedural law in the UK up to 1979.

-Although now repealed, it is almost identical to 1980 Rules of the High Court, and almost similar to the Rules of Court, 2012.
+Although now repealed, it is almost identical to 1980 RHC, and almost similar to the Rules of Court, 2012.

 The 2012 Rules of Court preserve almost 90% of the old RHC.

-So the White Book is still vastly useful.
+So the White Book is still very useful.
 Reprints of the 1979 White Book are still available.

 These two books are with me in the house.